RaviTejaCVS/software-defect-prediction-using-intelligent-ensemble-method/README.md

 ### **Note:**

-If an issue is observed after clicking the **Predict** button, follow these steps:
+If an issue occurs after clicking the **Predict** button, follow these steps:

 1. Open the project **Application** in PyCharm IDE.
 2. Run the following command in your terminal: